 All assignments for this course will be submitted electronically by the given due date through Canvas unless otherwise instructed.
 Rubrics for each assignment will be included within Canvas.

-All written work should adhere to the most recent APA Manuscript Format.
+• All written work should adhere to the most recent APA Manuscript Format unless otherwise directed.